 Opening a bank account in your child’s name is a good idea on many fronts.
-It can give you an easy way to save towards university expenses, the account may offer bonus interest and it would work in teaching your child about banking early in life.
+It can provide an easy way to save towards university expenses, offer bonus interest and help to teach your child about saving early in life.
 However, not all bank account for babies are the same, so it pays to shop around.

 What is a bank account for a baby?

 Some banks and credit unions provide accounts especially for children less than 18 years of age.
 You can open any such account in your baby’s name, provided you and your baby meet some basic eligibility criteria.

 A typical baby account provides interest, with some accounts letting you earn bonus interest as well.
 Baby bank accounts tend not to charge ongoing account keeping fees.
 However, they may come with some depository requirements along with restrictions on withdrawals.